vanHeemstraSystems/flask-headstart/100/README.md

 NOTE: You have to shutdown and restart the Graphical Shell to see the Visual Studio Code icon under Applications > Programming.

+Install Git on your CentOs 7 Server, following the instructions at [How to install Git on CentOs 7](https://linuxize.com/post/how-to-install-git-on-centos-7/)

 In your terminal create a directory called "git' inside your home directory and clone this repository in there:

 ```